 A new business meeting provides an opportunity to ask questions specific about your business, and will ensure you have a clear understanding of both the structural and food/health processing requirements to meet compliance and therefore have your permits issued without delays.
 It is best you attend this meeting prior to signing a lease.

-Food Safety is a very important issue.
 Ensuring safe food is provided to the community across the City is a high priority for Council.
 Council is committed to assisting new food business proprietors understand food safety requirements along with Council’s approval process.
 As part of this process, all applicants are encouraged to familiarise themselves with Council’s New Food Premises Information Kit, as this information will be relevant to your application and bring this along to the meeting with any questions you may have.

 If you wish to operate a business from home, you will need to enquire as to whether your home is suitable.
 Class 3 low risk food businesses (refer to new food business information kit) and your home kitchen will need to meet the requirements of the Food Standards, in order to convert your domestic kitchen into a commercial operation.